 Besides the sealant, be sure to pick up a caulking gun if you don’t have one.
 Every hardware store in the nation should have them in stock.

 After buying the supplies, the next step should be to remove any old caulk from the windows.
 This will give better adhesion and surface area for the new caulk to settle on.
 You can do this easily with a putty knife if you have the patience.

 Before starting the installation, make sure the weather is good for at least twelve hours (typical, but check your caulking specs.)

 Now take the gun and shoulder it.
 Point the tip towards the area that needs sealant and start squeezing the trigger until you get a constant flow.
-Be sure to move backwards at a moderate to fast pace to prevent touch ups.
+Be sure to move backward at a moderate to fast pace to prevent touch-ups.
 Continue this on all four sides of the window unit until you finish the first one.

 After the caulking dries, you may now re-check the areas for any spots that may have been missed.
 It does happen occasionally (even for experienced window contractors).